wmcbrine/PDCurses/win32a/README.md

   You can also give the optional parameter "WIDE=Y", to build the library with wide-character (Unicode) support:

-        make -f mingwin32.mak WIDE=Y
+        make -f Makefile.mng WIDE=Y

   When built this way, the library is not compatible with Windows 9x, unless you also link with the Microsoft Layer for Unicode (not tested).

-  For the Intel(R) compiler,  use vcwin32.mak and add ICC=Y.
+  For the Intel(R) compiler,  use Makefile.vc and add ICC=Y.

-  By default,  vcwin32.mak results in 64-bit code for both VC and Intel(R).
+  By default,  Makefile.vc results in 64-bit code for both VC and Intel(R).
   Add IX86=Y to generate 32-bit code.
 (Other builds are 32-bit only.)

   Another option, "UTF8=Y", makes PDCurses ignore the system locale, and